-A bluegrass banjo legend and one of the architects of bluegrass music, Curtis is the 2010 recipient of the Uncle Dave Macon Days Trailblazer Award.
+Banjo legend Curtis McPeake was one of the architects of modern bluegrass music and is a 2018 recipient of the International Bluegrass Music Association‘s Distinguished Achievement Award and the 2010 recipient of the Uncle Dave Macon Days Trailblazer Award.

 Genres: Bluegrass and instrumental.